JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DSL.md

 ## Insert From Select

-If you want to use `INSERT INTO ...
-SELECT ` SQL clause try Exposed analog `Table.insert(Query)`.
+If you want to use the `INSERT INTO ...
+SELECT ` SQL clause try the function `Table.insert(Query)`:

 ```kotlin
 val substring = users.name.substring(1, 2)
 cities.insert(users.select(substring).orderBy(users.id).limit(2))
 ```

-By default it will try to insert into all non auto-increment `Table` columns in order they defined in Table instance.
-If you want to specify columns or change the order, provide list of columns as second parameter:
+By default, it will try to insert into all non auto-increment `Table` columns in the order they are defined in the `Table` instance.
+If you want to specify columns or change the order, provide a list of columns as the second parameter:

 ```kotlin
 val userCount = users.selectAll().count()